 Section 3 is a federally mandated program of the U.S. Department of Housing and Urban Development (HUD).

-Employment opportunities for San Diego Housing Commission (SDHC) certified Section 3 Residents may include: professional, technical, construction, and administrative.
+Employment opportunities for San Diego Housing Commission (SDHC) certified Section 3 Workers may include: professional, technical, construction, maintenance and administrative.

-Contracting and/or subcontracting opportunities for SDHC certified Section 3 Businesses include, but are not limited to, construction, professional services, and general services.
+Contracting and/or subcontracting opportunities for SDHC certified Section 3 Business Concerns include, but are not limited to: Construction, professional services, and general services.

 SDHC complies with Section 3 within its own operations and ensures the compliance of its sub-recipients, developers, contractors, and subcontractors.